-So, if you have a pen and paper or something to write with maybe you want to put on your phone.
+So, if you have a pen and paper or something to write with maybe you want to put it on your phone.
 I’d recommend putting down your top 3 content areas.

 – Study Plan

-Let’s kind of dive into more detail here so the hardest part is getting started and keeping to a plan, so I kind of liken it, to like a diet plan or a weight-loss plan right you can have a personal trainer kind of write out.
+Let’s kind of dive into more detail here the hardest part is getting started and keeping to a plan, so I kind of liken it, to like a diet plan or a weight-loss plan right you can have a personal trainer kind of write it out.